railsbridge-boston/cookbook/past-workshops/coordinating-2024-03.md

 ## Notes

 Smaller turnout than usual with a reversion-to-mean of about 50% no-shows.
+First event where NERD required 1 week notice of all attendee names, which means we had to turn away students in the days leading up to the event.

 Minor morning snag as there was no on-site event coordinator to help with wifi access.